 For the WorldSID 5th and 50th ATDs, the software adds calculated data channels for what 1D and 2D IR-Traccs would report.
 This allows you to compare RibEye data to data collected with IR-Traccs.
-It also allows the use of rib certification corridors developed using IR-Traccs.
+It also allows the use of rib certification corridors and injury levels developed using IR-Traccs.